KevorkSulahian/agentic-llm-for-better-results/docs/components/packages.md

 are used in this project.
 We highlight why and how these packages are used in the project.

-## crewai
+## crewAI

-crewai is a multi-agent orchestration package that provides a framework for how a system (or a crew of agents) can be defined and executed.
+[crewAI](https://github.com/crewAIInc/crewAI) is a multi-agent orchestration package that provides a framework for how a system (or a crew of agents) can be defined and executed.
 The main components of the framework are Agents, Tasks, Tools, and Crew.